open-AIMS/reefguide/docs/monitoring.md

 - web-api (express API monitoring)
 - capacity-manager (monitors errors/logged issues)
 - app (Angular SDK integration reports errors/console errors)

-We also plan to extend this monitoring into the following Julia components to report worker side errors

-- [ReefGuideWorker.jl](https://github.com/open-AIMS/ReefGuideWorker.jl) - Julia Job Worker to run ReefGuide algorithms
+- [ReefGuideWorker.jl](https://github.com/open-AIMS/ReefGuideWorker.jl) - Julia Job Worker to run ReefGuide algorithms (reports errors)
-- [ADRIAReefGuideWorker.jl](https://github.com/open-AIMS/ADRIAReefGuideWorker.jl) - Julia Job Worker to run ADRIA algorithms for ReefGuide
+- [ADRIAReefGuideWorker.jl](https://github.com/open-AIMS/ADRIAReefGuideWorker.jl) - Julia Job Worker to run ADRIA algorithms for ReefGuide (reports errors)

 ## Deployment

-The deployment of these systems is not part of `ReefGuide` in this repository.
-We intentionally keep this as a separate component to encourage plugging in/out your desired monitoring stack.
+The deployment of these systems is not part of `ReefGuide`, nor documented in this repository.
+We intentionally keep this as a separate component to encourage plugging in/out your desired (currently) sentry-compatible monitoring stack.
 AWS CDK is used to deploy both components to a single EC2 node with HTTPS and persistent storage, behind a reverse proxy.
 The details of this deployment is available at:

 [cdk-monitoring-stack](https://github.com/csiro/cdk-monitoring-stack)